nibircse/blockops/Readme.md

 # Blockops: Blockchain Devops

 This repository is a project template for Ethereum Blockchain based Dapp projects.
-It uses the best of breed patterns and tools to rapidly develope and deploy Dapps and their Ethereum Smart Contracts onto the blockchain.
+It uses the best of breed patterns and tools to rapidly develop and deploy Dapps and their Ethereum Smart Contracts onto the blockchain.

 ## Is Blockops something you should use?